Does a Local Plan require a sustainability appraisal?

 Every Local Plan must be informed and accompanied by a Sustainability Appraisal.
 This allows the potential environmental, economic and social impacts of the proposals to be evaluated and reasonable alternatives considered.
-Supplementary Planning Documents and Neighbourhood Plans do not need to undertake a Sustainability Appraisal.
+Supplementary Planning Documents and neighbourhood plans do not need to undertake a Sustainability Appraisal.

 Undertaking a Sustainability Appraisal means that the requirements under European Law for Strategic Environmental Assessment will be satisfied.
 The basic steps in the process are:

-Sustainability Objectives (environmental, economic and social) upon which the impacts of the Local Plan will be evaluated.
+i) On commencement of the Local Plan, preparing a Sustainability Appraisal Scoping report setting out a context of policies, a baseline of facts and trends about the area and the proposed Sustainability Objectives (environmental, economic and social) upon which the impacts of the Local Plan will be evaluated.
 This has to be subject to public consultation including with the statutory consultees of the Environment Agency, Historic England and Natural England.

-ii) Scoring the potential impacts of the Local Plan (aims, objectives, policies and spatial designations) against the
+ii) Scoring the potential impacts of the Local Plan (aims, objectives, policies and spatial designations) against the Sustainability Objectives, and noting whether negative impacts can be mitigated by changes to the Local Plan.

 iii) Re-scoring further changes to the Plan